arnholm/cpde_3rdparty/gcc/README.md

 ### wx (wxWidgets)

     $ ./build_wx.sh

+*Always* start with this, because it also installs essential build tools.

-This script fetches wxWidgets from github and compiles it to static libraries and installs it to /usr/local Note that this script will ask for sudo password twice in order to install.
+This script fetches wxWidgets from github and compiles it to static libraries and installs it to /usr/local.
+Note that this script will ask for sudo password several times in order to install.

 Path | Value | Note
  --- | ---   | ---